U Nu: Religious works

 U Nu paying obeisance to the Buddha in 1961 ceremonies marking Vesak.

 A devout Theravada Buddhist, U Nu had long been popular with the Buddhist majority of the country.
 In 1950, with the Karen Uprising, the Anti-Fascist People's Freedom League controlled Parliament launched a Peace Within One Year campaign, involving various military actions and governmental reforms.
 Amongst this backdrop, U Nu combined orders for military equipment from India with a request to receive Buddhist relics on loan.
-U Nu toured the relics around the country, reaching into the stable parts of the countryside were ethnic unrest was still present, hoping to inspire peace through the power of the Buddha.
+U Nu toured the relics around the country, reaching into the stable parts of the countryside where ethnic unrest was still present, hoping to inspire peace through the power of the Buddha.

 He had the Kaba Aye Pagoda and the Maha Pasana Guha (Great Cave) built in 1952 in preparation for the Sixth Buddhist Synod that he convened and hosted in 1954–1956 as prime minister.
 In a 1957 interview with American news broadcast See It Now, he stated that:

 Had it not been for my faith, I would have been finished in 1948, 1949, and 1950 when the insurrection was in its height.

 He also stated that although he was born Buddhist, he was particularly attracted by the Kalama Sutta, a Buddhist doctrine that challenges believers to actively question their beliefs and views instead of passively accepting them:

 You must not believe anything which you cannot test yourself.

 On 29 August 1961, Parliament passed the State Religion Promotion Act of 1961, initiated by U Nu himself.
 This act made Buddhism the official state religion of the country, one of his election campaign promises as well as instated the Buddhist lunar calendar by official observance of the so-called Buddhist sabbath days, or Uposatha, in lieu of the Christian Sabbath day, Sunday.
 On Uposatha days, state broadcasting radio was required to dedicate its airtime to religious programs, while state schools and government offices were closed, and liquor was not allowed to be served in public spaces.
-The act also required government schools to teach Buddhist students the Buddhist scriptures, banned the slaughtering of cattle (beef became known as todo tha (burmese:တိုးတိုးသား); lit. hush hush meat), and commuted death sentences for parolees.
+The act also required government schools to teach Buddhist students the Buddhist scriptures, banned the slaughtering of cattle (beef became known as todo tha (တိုးတိုးသား); lit. hush hush meat), and commuted death sentences for parolees.

 Beyond stately actions, U Nu also took to fulfil the Buddhist ideal of the Chakravartin by engaging in personal merit-making and increasingly strong vows of celibacy to atone for the sins of the nation and to bring stability to his rule through religious devotion.

 When General Ne Win took over in 1962, one of his first acts was to repeal the Buddhist acts that had passed under U Nu's administration, including the ban on cow slaughtering and declaration of Buddhism as the state religion, as they had alienated largely Christian ethnic minorities such as the Kachins and the Karens, and perhaps was symbolic of a personality clash between Nu and Ne Win.